kuzikov/cv/index.md

 ## Currently

-I study at Alem programming school.
+I study at [Alem](https://alem.school) programming school based on [01-EDU](https://01-edu.org) platform .
 Looking for an internship or job offer in the IT industry.

 ## About

-I have a hands-on experience in development backend, web applications, cli and other things using the Golang.
+I have a handsckend, web applications, cli and other things using the Golang.

 ### Technical skills